Diamonds & Dancefloors

-Diamonds & Dancefloors is the second studio album by American singer Ava Max.
+Diamonds & Dancefloors is the second studio album by American singer-songwriter Ava Max.
 It was released on January 27, 2023, through Atlantic Records.
 Recorded throughout 2021, the album is a dance-pop record much like Max's debut studio album Heaven & Hell (2020).
-The album was promoted by the release of five singles: "Maybe You're the Problem", "Million Dollar Baby", "Weapons", "Dancing's Done" and "One of Us".
+The album was promoted by the release of six singles: "Maybe You're the Problem", "Million Dollar Baby", "Weapons", "Dancing's Done", "One of Us", and "Ghost".
 The album debuted in the top ten in various countries, including Austria, Germany, Hungary, Spain and Switzerland.
+In the United States, the album debuted at number thirty-four on the Billboard 200.

+Diamonds & Dancefloors received generally favorable reviews, with a Metacritic score of 80 out of 100 based on four reviews.
+Critics highlighted the album's production quality, vocal delivery, and incorporation of 1980s-inspired dance-pop elements, while some offered criticism regarding its use of interpolations and lyrical originality.

 Background

 On February 12, 2022, Max cut off her signature "Max Cut" and dyed her hair red, sparking rumors about the start of a new era.
 On March 2, 2022, she confirmed that a song titled "Maybe You're the Problem" would be the lead single.
 She also stated that her upcoming album would be her most personal album to date.
 In an interview with Billboard, she revealed that she had been working on the album for the whole of 2021, which she refers to as "the hardest year" of her life.
 She also stated that she was "terrified" as her recently recorded music became more vulnerable.

 On June 1, 2022, she revealed the album name and the main original cover art, first on social media, then on The Today Show.
 Max was seen on the original cover art covered in diamonds on the cover with a diamond in her mouth.
 The album is set to include 14 tracks in total.
-The album was set for release on October 14, 2022, but was postponed to January 27, 2023 with the official main cover art which was unveiled on December 19, 2022.
+The album was set for release on October 14, 2022, but was postponed to January 27, 2023, with the official main cover art which was unveiled on December 19, 2022.

 Cover artworks

 The album has three official album artworks, all shot by American photographer Marilyn Hue.
-The original cover art for Diamonds and Dancefloors was unveiled by Max on June 1, 2022, on her social media platforms.
+The first cover art for Diamonds and Dancefloors was unveiled by Max on June 1, 2022, on her social media platforms.
 It features a close up of Max covered in diamonds with a diamond in her mouth.
 The cover was later only used on physical versions of the album; the new one was used on digital and streaming editions.

-The new cover art for the album was unveiled on December 19, 2022, once again on Max's social media platforms.
+The main cover art for the album was unveiled on December 19, 2022, once again on Max's social media platforms.
 It was taken after the filming of the visualizer for "Dancing's Done", the album's fourth single, featuring Max laying on blue diamonds with sliver ones seen near her head.
-In a interview with ET Canada, Max explained why she changed the album's cover:
+In an interview with ET Canada, Max explained why she made it the album's main cover: